How to View ORC File Contents using the Java ORC Tools Jar

 'java' is not recognized as an internal or external command, operable program or batch file.

-In this case, we’ll want to go through the steps to download Java, which can be found here.
+In this case, we’ll want to go through the steps to download Java.

 Download the JAR